 Stage 4 - Final Realignment and Other Work

-In addition to ENCONN and the separation structure, direct north 880 to west 92 connector (NWCONN) and west 92 to south 880 connector (WSCONN) remain to be completed along with a new Eldridge Avenue Pedestrian Overcrossing and new Calaroga Avenue Overcrossing.
+In addition to ENCONN and the separation structure, direct north 880 to west 92 connector (NWCONN) and west 92 to south 880 connector (WSCONN) remain to be completed.
+The new Eldridge Avenue pedestrian overcrossing is now complete.